 Can you sue?
 Yes.
 Can you win?
 That's the more difficult question.
 There are time limits from when you can file a lawsuit for assault/battery.
 Plus the facts of each case are different.
 Consult an attorney to determine your options.

 My father killed himself in 2016.
 And I don't know the truth and I want to know if my stepmom or her family had anything to do with it.
 Also my great grandmother left savings bonds for me.
 And my stepmom will not give me anything of his or come up with my saving bonds.
-Also I'm not sure if he left...
+Also I'm not sure...
 Read more »

 At 15 shestarted acting strange and after several tests they did a genetic test and said the blindness was caused from Battens Disease and that she would die before 19.
 She made it to be 17.
 Why did the specialists at Vanderbilt not check to see why she went blind cause if i had Known this then i...
 Read more »